-A. Engage in conduct that is disorderly.
+A. Engage in conduct that is disorderly or insubordinate.
 Examples of disorderly conduct include but are not limited to:

 - 1. Running in hallways. - 2.
 Making unreasonable noise which interferes with the educational process. - 3.
 Using language, gestures or actions that are profane, lewd, sexual, vulgar or abusive. - 4.
 Obstructing vehicular or pedestrian traffic. - 5.
 Engaging in any willful act, which disrupts the normal operation of the school community. - 6.
 Trespassing. - 7.
-Misuse of computer and/or electronic communications and personal devices, including but not limited to any unauthorized use of cell phones, iPADs, cameras, PDAs, or other portable devices, computers, software, or internet/ intranet account; or any other violation of the district's acceptable use policy.
+Misuse of computer and/or electronic communications and personal devices. - 8.
+Failing to comply with the reasonable directions of teachers, school administrators or other school employees in charge of students. - 9.
+Lateness for, missing classes or leaving school without permission. - 10.
+Skipping detention or in-school suspension.